urspands/ChargePoint/README.md

 The app doesn't provide an user interface to add the list of chargers and vehicles.
 The list of chargers and vehicles are hardcoded in the HomeViewModel for demo purpose.

+## Unit Tests
+Added unit tests for SchedulerServiceImpl, SchedulerRepositoryImpl and HomeViewModel

 ## Architecture

 The project follows the Model-View-ViewModel (MVVM) architectural pattern, with a focus on clean